corvusMidnight/cometaNLP/README.md

 # Static methods

 The COMETA module offers a set of `@staticmethods` that can be used independently from its main class methods:
+- `load`
+    ""A method that reads .csv and .tsv files.

+        Args:
+            file_type (str): The type of file containing the data (csv/tsv) file_path (str): The path to the file where the file is stored.

+        Returns:
+            df (object): A pandas DataFrame object

+        """

 - `count_hashtags`
+    """ A function to be run on comments.
+It returns the number of hashtags.

+        Args:
+            text (str): Any string

+        Returns:
+            count (int): A count of the number of hashtags contained in the string
+        """
 - `count_url`
+    """A function to be run on comments.
+It returns the number of urls.
+        Args:
+            text (str): Any string
+        Returns:
+            count (int): A count of the number of urls
+        """

 - `count_user_tags`
+    """A function to be run on comments.
+It returns the number of user tags.
+        Args:
+            text (str): Any string
+        Returns:
+            count (int): A count of the number of user tags
+        """

 - `preprocessor`
+    """A function to be run on the comments through apply to clean them.

+        The function applies a series of transformation to the comments.
+Hashtags, urls, and user tags are removed.Digits and leading/trailing spaces are also removed.
+        Args:
+            text (str): Any string

+        Returns:
+            txt (str): The input text without hashtags, urls, etc.

+        """

 - `punctuation_removal`
+     """A function to be run on comments.
+It returns comments without punctuation.

+        Args:
+            text (str): Any string
+        Returns:
+            txt (str): The input text without punctuation
+        """

 - `count_emoji`
+    """A function to be run on comments.
+It returns the number of emojis.
+        Args:
+            text (str): Any string
+        Returns:
+            count (int): A count of the number of emojis
+        """

 - `demojizer`
+    """A function to be run on comments.
+It returns the number of urls.
+        Args:
+            text (str): Any string
+        Returns:
+            txt (str): The input text without emojis
+        """

 - `comment_length`
+    """A function to be run on comments.
+It returns the length of the comments.
+        Args:
+            text (str): Any string
+        Returns:
+            count (int): The comment length
+        """

 - `word_counts`
+    """A function to be run on comments.
+It returns a dictionary containing the word counts.
+        Args:
+            l (list): Any list of strings
+        Returns:
+            counts (dict): A word-counts dictionary
+        """

 - `type_token_ration`
+    """"A function to calculate type-token ratio.

+        A function to calculate the type-token ratio on the words in a string.
+The type-token ratio is defined as the number of unique word types divided by the number of total words.
+ATTENTION: requires the COMETA.word_counts() to run.
+        Args:
+            text (str): Any string

+        Returns:

+            float: A float expressing the comments TTR
+        """

 - `visualize_pos`
+    """A function used to visualize POS-tagged comments. visualize_pos() is a void function.
+If 'visualize = True', a displacy visualization will appear on top of the TextAnalyzer get_data() output.
+        Args:
+            tokens (list): Any list of strings

+        Returns:
+            NonValue-Returning

+        """

 # Authors